IBM/node-sdk-core/README.md

 ``DEBUG=ibm-cloud-sdk-core:debug,other-lib:debug``

 ## Cookie Jar Support
 By default, cookies are not supported in the SDK requests.
 If your SDK would benefit from this functionality, simply edit your code to instantiate a cookie jar (or instruct your users to do so) and pass it in the object containing configuration options to the `BaseService` class, as shown below.
+If the Boolean value `true` is given for the `jar` field, the SDK core will create a default instance of a [Tough Cookie](https://www.npmjs.com/package/tough-cookie).

 ```ts
 import tough = require('tough-cookie');